ag-vectivus/JavaScript30-exercises/README.md

 This repository contains exercises from the [JavaScript30](https://javascript30.com/) by [Wes Bos](https://github.com/wesbos).
-I've made this exercises earlier but I created this repository to keep them in proper order.
+I've made this exercises earlier but I've created this repository to keep them in proper order.

 [This](https://github.com/amelieyeh/JS30) repository contains useful notes and recap about each exercise.